chris-cloudextend/netsuite-excel-addin/USER_GUIDE.md

 2. Tunnel URL changed

 **Solution:**
-1. Click **Clear Cache** in the task pane
+1. Click **Refresh All** in the task pane (clears cache automatically)
+2. Check the connection status indicator in the task pane
-2. If that doesn't work, contact your administrator
+3. If connection shows disconnected, contact your administrator

 ### Slow Performance

 **Solution:**
-1. Use **Prep Data** before entering many formulas
-2. Use year-only format (`"2025"`) instead of month ranges
+1. Use year-only format (`"2025"`) instead of month ranges
-3. Use wildcards for summary rows instead of many individual accounts
+2. Use wildcards for summary rows instead of many individual accounts
+3. Drag formulas instead of typing each one (triggers batch optimization)

 ---